 Her family had lived in the forest forever, and she knew that being abducted by an orangutan was always a possibility, as was the likelihood of being eaten by a crocodile, or bitten by a cobra.

-The elders of the tribe had often told stories of orangutans and humans who had had children, and even though some of her people might have thought it acceptable, she certainly didn’t want to give birth to some strange, mixed up half and half creature.
+The elders of the tribe had often told stories of orangutans and humans who’d had children, and even though some of her people might have thought it acceptable, she certainly didn’t want to give birth to some strange, mixed up half and half creature.

-She’d have to think of something, and think of something quick.
+She’d have to think of something, and think of something fast.

 Just then the orangutan returned with some durian fruits.
 He pulled the flesh apart and offered the smelly, yet delicious flesh to Sabah.
 As she ate, the ape demolished two of the fruits in quick succession and then spat out the seeds.